Arkansas sheriff's deputy killed; suspect in standoff with police

 Someone shot and killed the deputy during that traffic stop at State Highway 27 and Slo Fork Road, Sadler said.

-When other officers arrived at the Gum Spring Roads home, they saw two bodies outside, Sadler said.
+When other officers arrived at the Gum Springs Road home, they saw two bodies outside, Sadler said.
 It wasn't immediately clear how those two died.

 Investigators determined that a suspect was in a home near those bodies, and negotiators were trying to contact the suspect Thursday afternoon.